MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 First, it is contrary to what doctors expected, which was that stents would *reduce* the rate of strokes.
 Second, it leads to a statistical question: do the data show a "real" difference between the groups?

-This second question is subtle.
+This second question is subtle, and is the basis of what we call **statistical inference**.
 Suppose you flip a coin 100 times.
 While the chance a coin lands heads in any given coin flip is 50%, we probably won't observe exactly 50 heads.
 This type of fluctuation is part of almost any type of data generating process.
 It is possible that the 8% difference in the stent study is due to this natural variation.